-- Check all legal issues – read about legal regulations that concern egg donations.
+Read about legal regulations that concern egg donations.
 Law may differ between countries and states.
 The clinic you will choose should provide you with the documentation and legal forms.
 The documents state the terms of the procedure, ownership rights to the eggs and future responsibility for a child.
 Make sure that you understand the contents and that all parties have signed them properly.
 If it is possible, consult a lawyer or law advisor.

-- Prepare yourself emotionally – if you are getting ready for IVF treatment, talk to your partner about potential consequences of your treatment, share your thoughts and doubts with people you trust, consult with a psychologist.
+If you are getting ready for IVF treatment, talk to your partner about potential consequences of your treatment, share your thoughts and doubts with people you trust, consult with a psychologist.
 This may help you to handle possible emotional risks and prepare yourself for difficult situations in the future.
 Therapy is also a great way to alleviate stress and gain additional perspective on what you are going through.
 It is a challenging moment in your life so do everything to prepare yourself and try to find emotional balance.

 IVF with donor eggs usually demands more money than regular treatment.
 It may include additional costs, egg donor compensation or agency fee, extra visits, medication or any other expenses.
 It is important to be aware of all costs before you start your treatment, especially if you are planning to have your egg donation cycle abroad.
 Then you also need to think about your travel and accommodation expenses.

-- Think about what donor you want – another thing you shouldn’t leave for the last minute.
+Another thing you shouldn’t leave for the last minute.
 You need to decide not only whether you prefer a known donor or anonymous one.
 Both choices have different implications.
 Choosing a known donor requires some planning on the future relationship between the donor and the child.
 Whereas if you want the donor to be anonymous you have to think about the characteristics and attributes.
 Don’t wait with the thinking till a clinic provides you with the available donors!
 Think about your preferences earlier.
 Various countries and clinics have different donor data access policies so sometimes the information available about the donor will be very limited with skin color and standard physical attributes while in other cases you could even know if the donor has freckles and plays the piano.

-- Organize your time – once you know how to prepare for IVF, you will understand that your treatment will demand dedicating time and energy.
+Once you know how to prepare for IVF, you will understand that your treatment will demand dedicating time and energy.
 Think earlier about logistics, time off from work, organizing doctor’s appointments or even booking some extra days off only for yourself.
 Remember that if you get pregnant, it will affect all aspects of your life.
 This will be a time when you need to take care of yourself even more.